Deccani language

-Deccani Urdu has an Indo-Aryan core vocabulary, though it incorporated loanwords from Persian, which was the official language of the Deccan Sultanates.
-Additionally, Deccani differs from northern Hindustani sociolects due to archaisms retained from the medieval era, as well as a convergence with and loanwords from the Deccan's regional languages like Telugu, Tamil, Kannada, Marathi spoken in the states of Telangana, Andhra Pradesh, Tamil Nadu, Karnataka and some parts of Maharashtra.
-Deccani has been increasingly influenced by Standard Urdu, especially noticed in Hyderabadi Urdu, which serves as its formal register.
-In the modern era, it has mostly survived as a spoken lect and is not a literary language.
+Deccani has an Indo-Aryan core vocabulary, though it incorporated loanwords from Persian, which was the official language of the Deccan Sultanates.
+Additionally, Deccani differs from northern Hindustani sociolects due to archaisms retained from the medieval era, as well as a convergence with and loanwords from the Deccan's regional languages like Marathi, Kannada, Telugu, Tamil spoken in the states of Maharashtra, Karnataka, Andhra Pradesh, Telangana, and Tamil Nadu.
+Deccani has been increasingly influenced by Standard Urdu, which serves as its formal register.

-There are three primary dialects of Deccani spoken today: Hyderabadi Urdu, Mysore Urdu, and Madrasi Urdu.
-Hyderabadi Urdu is the closest of these dialects to Standard Urdu and the most spoken.
+There are four primary dialects of Deccani spoken today: Hyderabadi, Bangalori Deccani, Aurangabadi Deccani, and Chennai Deccani.

-The term "Deccani" and its variants are often used in two different contexts: a historical, obsolete one, referring to the medieval-era literary predecessor of Hindi-Urdu; and an oral one, referring to the Urdu dialects spoken in many areas of the Deccan today.
+The term "Deccani" and its variants are often used in two different contexts: a historical one, referring to the medieval-era literary predecessor of Hindi-Urdu; and an oral one, referring to the various Deccani dialects spoken in many parts of the Deccan today.
 Both contexts have intricate historical ties.